EChristian74/EChristian74.github.io/README.md

 #EChristian74.github.io

-Repository for Software Developer Portfolio Website that serves as a launching point to all peripheral professional repositories, including [GitHub](https://github.com/EChristian74), [LinkedIn](https://www.linkedin.com/in/christianmethodical/), etc.
+The purpose of this repository is for detail presentation Software Developer Portfolio Website for which develoment first began during the duration of my time whilst attending [The Tech Academy Software Developer Bootcamp](https://www.learncodinganywhere.com/codingbootcamps), based in Portland, Oregon and is a subsidiary of © Prosper Consulting Inc.

 ## Dependencies